Organic fiducial inference

-It can be seen that the density function $f(\theta_j\,|\ \theta_{-j},x)$ as defined by equation~(\ref{equ5}) is formed by marginalising, with respect to $\gamma$, a joint density of $\Gamma$ and $\theta_j$ that is based on $\omega_*(\theta_j\,|\,\gamma)$ being the conditional density of $\theta_j$ given $\gamma$, and on $\pi_1 (\gamma)$ being the marginal density of $\Gamma$.
-Similar to what was the case under Principle~1, if the condition in equation~(\ref{equ7}) is satisfied, then the density $\pi_1(\gamma)$ will be equal to the density $\pi_0(\gamma)$, i.e.\ the density function $f(\theta_j\,|\ \theta_{-j},x)$ is determined on the basis of the strong fiducial argument, otherwise it is determined on the basis of the moderate argument.
-However, in contrast to what was the case under Principle~1, the weak fiducial argument is never used to make inferences about $\theta_j$.
+It can be seen that the density function $f(\theta_j\,|\, \theta_{-j},x)$ as defined by equation~(\ref{equ5}) is formed by marginalising, with respect to $\gamma$, a joint density of the primary r.v.\ $\Gamma$ and the parameter $\theta_j$ that is based on $\omega_*(\theta_j\,|\,\gamma)$ being the conditional density of $\theta_j$ given $\gamma$, and on $\pi_1 (\gamma)$ being the marginal density of $\Gamma$.
+Similar to what was seen in a special case of the use of Principle~1, it is universally the case now that, if the condition concerning the set $G_x$ in equation~(\ref{equ7}) is satisfied, then the post-data density $\pi_1(\gamma)$ will be equal to the pre-data density $\pi_0(\gamma)$, i.e.\ the density function $f(\theta_j\,|\,\theta_{-j},x)$ is determined on the basis of the strong fiducial argument.
+On the other hand, if the condition in question does not hold, then the density $f(\theta_j\,|\,\theta_{-j},x)$ is determined on the basis of the moderate fiducial argument.
+To clarify, in contrast to what was the case under Principle~1, the weak fiducial argument is never used to make inferences about $\theta_j$.

-Also, we can observe that the density function $\omega_*(\theta_j\,|\,\gamma)$ defined in equation~(\ref{equ6}) is formed by normalising the LPD function after $\theta_j$ has been restricted to lie in the subset $\theta_j(\gamma)$.
-The role of the density $\omega_*(\theta_j\,|\,\gamma)$ is therefore to make use of the nature of the LPD function to distribute $\theta_j$ over those values of $\theta_j$ that are consistent with any given value of $\gamma$.
-For this reason, it is assumed that the LPD function $\omega_L(\theta_j)$ is chosen to reflect what we believe about $\theta_j$.
-In particular, these beliefs are assumed to be our pre-data rather than post-data beliefs about $\theta_j$, as otherwise it is evident that, in general, we would be guilty of making inferences about $\theta_j$ by using the data twice.
-As eluded to in Definition~4, the sets $\theta_j(\gamma)$ will in general be compact sets that are usually wholly contained within very small regions of the real line.
+Also, we can observe that the density function $\omega_*(\theta_j\,|\,\gamma)$ defined in equation~(\ref{equ6}) is formed by normalising the LPD function $\omega_L(\theta_j)$ over the set of allowable values of $\theta_j$ given the value $\gamma$ for the variable $\Gamma$, i.e.\ the set of values $\theta_j(\gamma)$.
+The role of the LPD function of $\theta_j$ in constructing the fiducial density $f(\theta_j\,|\,\theta_{-j},x)$ is therefore to determine how $\theta_j$ is distributed over those values of $\theta_j$ that are consistent with any given value of $\Gamma$.
+For this reason, it is assumed that this LPD function is chosen to reflect what we believed about the parameter $\theta_j$ before the data were observed.
+Notice that if we broke this assumption by choosing the LPD function $\omega_L(\theta_j)$ to reflect our post-data beliefs about $\theta_j$, then it is evident that we would, in general, be guilty of trying to make inferences about $\theta_j$ by using the data twice.
+As eluded to in Definition~4, the sets $\theta_j(\gamma)$ will usually be compact sets that are wholly contained within quite small regions of the real line.